-In 1996, Catastrophic Crop Insurance replaced disaster assistance.
-Under the new law, the Federal Crop Insurance Reform Act of 1995, farmers are required to obtain at least the basic catastrophic level of crop insurance coverage if they want to participate in most USDA programs.
-Information on Federal Crop Insurance Corporation (FCIC) crop insurance indemnity payments, combined with expense data for purchases of FCIC crop insurance reported in Section I, are used to assess the impact of this crop insurance program on farmers.
+Under the Federal Crop Insurance Reform Act of 1995, farmers are required to obtain at least the basic catastrophic level of crop insurance coverage if they want to participate in most USDA programs.
+Information on Federal Crop Insurance Corporation (FCIC) crop insurance indemnity payments, combined with expense data for purchases of FCIC crop insurance reported in Section 32, are used to assess the impact of this crop insurance program on farmer well-being.

 Record the amount which was received from crop insurance indemnity payments.
 If more than one payment was received, total the payments.
-Include indemnity payments for the following if the program is administered by a Federal agency:
+Note that federal crop and livestock insurance is delivered by private crop insurance companies, and the insurance can take many forms including: